General Information

 • FULL refunds only apply when the permit is cancelled prior to the start of the semester.

 • PARTIAL refunds are based upon the week in which the reserved or issued permit has been cancelled.
-Partial refunds are pro-rated for the first 10 weeks of the semester (i.e. 10% cost per week whether actually issued or held on reserve).
+Partial refunds are pro-rated for the first 10 weeks of the semester (i.e. 10% cost per week whether actually issued or not).
 No refunds after the tenth week.
 A full-semester permit is any valid permit for 10 or more weeks.
 If a student qualifies for a permit after the semester begins, they are billed based upon the number of weeks left in the semester: if at least 10 weeks, the full amount is billed.

 Motorcycles and scooters need to have a valid permit to be parked on campus.
 They must also have current registration with the DMV.
 These permits are billed at 1/2 the cost of regular permits.
 Students are not allowed to have both a vehicle and a motorcycle/scooter on campus.